oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-application-and-routes/review-application-and-routes.md

         ![The Order Form route](images/app-route-order-form.png)

         Using a separate ORDS endpoint, our application performs a more typical `GET` request.
 Here we return a list of products, along with the `orderform.html` page.
-You'll notice how we set some of these items similar, but not quite the same, names.
-This is done for the benefit of the associated JavaScript we'll rely on.
-We'll review this in the next lab.
+Notice how we create new variables, which we'll use for with our JavaScript functions.
+We'll review our three JavaScript functions in the next lab.

     5. `@app.route('/orderhistory')`